 We often see that a DAM project is desperately needed, though the project has trouble getting off the ground due to the lack of a champion to push the project forward in an energetic and strategic way.
 The role of the DAM champion is to spearhead the DAM acquisition process, bringing the passion and foresight to see the value in the project.
 The DAM champion should be someone who is comfortable reaching out to multiple departments within the company and encourage others to participate.
 They should also fully understand how each department will use the system and what their needs are in order to set it up for success.
 Communicating the value proposition of the DAM internally to not only teams and departments who will be using it, but also to upper management and important stakeholders is critical so that the project will be widely accepted.

-2. Clearly define your goals with your vendor
+2. Clearly define user adoption and DAM goals with your vendor

 Realizing that you may need a DAM system was probably the moment you admitted that finding and managing digital content was becoming a huge bottleneck for your teams.
 The truth is, no team manages their digital content perfectly, but there are a few things you can do to ensure that your content management strategy is as seamless and easy for your team as possible.
-It’s important to examine what things in specific are dragging your team down, so that you can identify distinct ways that the DAM system will help your team through these obstacles.
+It’s important to examine what specific things are dragging your team down so you’re able to identify distinct ways that the DAM system will help your team through these obstacles.
 Identifying clear goals is a crucial step in the DAM implementation and user adoption process.

 3. Ensure scalability by planning for current and future goals